izumi02-ui/Nexus-AI-Discord-Bot/docs/MEDIA.md

 readable copy in the command channel is controlled independently with `VOICE_TRANSCRIPTS`.

+Decoded silence and low-level keepalive packets are rejected by an RMS gate before an utterance can open.
+Trailing silence does not count toward the minimum speaking duration, and identical transcriptions from one user are suppressed for a short configurable window.
+If Groq denies Orpheus access or reports that its terms still need acceptance, Nexus keeps STT/listening active and leaves the generated answer available as text.
+It sends one safe explanation per model/error state instead of repeating raw API JSON every turn, and later turns silently retry TTS so access can recover without reopening the session.

 Discord requires DAVE/E2EE for voice.
 The pinned receive extension has not yet shipped inbound DAVE handling, so `media/dave_compat.py` applies a guarded, idempotent compatibility layer and exposes its state in `/voice status` and